 Gun Blaze West ended with the heroes managing to pass a test and allowed to be shown a secret way to the fabled location but never actually showing them reaching there.
 The final bits showing a earlier character thought killed coming upon the gun he gave to the main character who left it as sort of a bread crumb to follow him.

-Bleach: The anime regularly Overtook the Manga prompting long arcs that would last for a year at a time.
-When the anime caught up to the manga again at the end of the Lost Agent Arc, the anime was instead cancelled.
-There has been no official word on either the reason for the cancellation or whether it will ever be continued in the future.
+Bleach: The anime regularly Overtook the Manga prompting filler arcs lasting up to a full year.
+When the anime caught up to the manga again at the end of the Lost Agent Arc, it was unceremoniously cancelled rather than going into filler while the Final Arc was written.
+There has been no official word on either the reason for the cancellation or whether the Final Arc will ever be animated.

 Tatsunoko Productions' '90s remake of Mach Go Go Go was planned to be 52 episodes, but a change in directors and a significant drop in ratings caused the series to wind up overhauled midway through production.
 It wound up being pulled after 34 episodes were produced.
 A dub of this version titled "Speed Racer X" would air on Nickelodeon in 2003, but only got through 13 episodes before it was abruptly cancelled due to Speed Racer Enterprises filing a lawsuit against DiC over ownership rights to the dub.